So, Indianola, has it been with thee,

 While moonbeams dancing as the billows roar,

-Will seem as bright, yet dance on’t thee no more.
+Will seem as bright, yet dance on thee no more.

 – Jeff Melemona 1889

-Though mostly gone today, Indianola, Texas was once one of the most important Texas ports along the Gulf of Mexico.
+Though mostly gone today, Indianola, Texas, was once one of the most important Texas ports along the Gulf of Mexico.
 Established in 1846 by Sam Addison White and William M. Cook, the first settlement was called Indian Point.
-At the terminus of the Chihuahaw Trail, the military road to San Antonio, Austin, and Chihuahua, Mexico, as well as the road to San Diego, the town was destined to grow quickly.
-Anglo-American landowners surveyed the site and began selling lots in 1846 and a year later a post office was opened in September 1847.
+At the terminus of the Chihuahua Trail, the military road to San Antonio, Austin, and Chihuahua, Mexico, as well as the road to San Diego, the town was destined to grow quickly.
+Anglo-American landowners surveyed the site and began selling lots in 1846, and a year later, a post office was opened in September 1847.

 Very close to Indian Point already sat a small German settlement founded in 1844 called Karlshaven.
-Here, the first house was built by German immigrant, Johann Schwarts, in 1845.
+German immigrant Johann Schwarts built the first house in 1845.

 Stagecoach service began in the settlement in 1848 as Indian Point became firmly established as a deep-water port.
 Soon, it became the chief port through which European and American immigrants flowed into western Texas.

-As Indian Point began to grow and merge with the nearby settlement of Karlshaven, the two towns became one and changed its name to Indianola in February 1849.
+As Indian Point grew and merged with the nearby settlement of Karlshaven, the two towns became one and changed their name to Indianola in February 1849.
 With its rapid growth, the town soon expanded three miles down the beach to Powderhorn Bayou when Indianola was chosen as the terminus to Charles Morgan’s New York-based steamship line.